Promoting human rights in the Mediterranean through young people’s digital and artistic practices

 - Selection of participants :

-The call for applications (Cf. ressources section below) for this first cycle of the project was launched on 30 October 2023 and closed on 4 December 2023.
-Application requirements include the proposal of an original work of art or the creation of digital content that resonates with the project’s theme: ‘How do ?’ as an open question and an invitation to explore the complexity of human conditions through the prism of human rights.
+The call for applications (Cf. ressources section below) for the first cycle of the project was launched on 30 October 2023 and closed on 4 December 2023.
+Application requirements include the proposal of an original work of art or the creation of digital content that resonates with the project’s theme: ‘How do humans live?’ as an open question and an invitation to explore the complexity of human conditions through the prism of human rights.
 The various forms of eligible work include literary creation, digital content creation, installation and visual art, sound creation, performance, and video installation.
 The call was issued in English, Arabic and French, attracting a total of 132 applications.

 20 participants : young artists and digital content creators aged between 22 and 33 were selected from the following 10 Mediterranean countries: Algeria, Egypt, France, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia and Turkey.